O-JounLee/O-JounLee.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have joined The Catholic University of Korea as an assistant professor (tenure-track).
+I joined The Catholic University of Korea as an assistant professor (tenure-track) and founded [the Network Science Lab](https://nslab-cuk.github.io/) there.